blwatkins/three-webpack-typescript-template/README.md

 You can find the original icon on [flaticon.com](https://www.flaticon.com/free-icon/art_1756752?term=art&page=1&position=38&origin=search&related_id=1756752).

-# LICENSE
+# License

-This project is licensed under the MIT License.
+The source code of this project is licensed under the [MIT License](https://opensource.org/license/mit).
-The full text of the license is included with this source code.
+The full text of the license is included with the package source code.

 ----

-Copyright &copy; 2025 brittni and the polar bear LLC.
+Copyright &copy; 2024-2026 Brittni Watkins.